Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Evaluation

 \subsection{Discussion}

-\paragraph{The "phantom" predictions.} The UAP mainly adds \textit{person} and \textit{chair} class predictions.
-We assume that this has to do with the fact that the model is pretrained on the COCO-MS dataset~\cite{lin2014microsoft} in which `person' is the most common class, and `chair' is the third most common target class in the train set.
+\textbf{The ``phantom" predictions.} Based on the results of our experiments, we can conclude that any class category can be defined as the target class without compromising the attack's performance.
+However, it is interesting to examine the UAPs' patterns for different target classes.
+Figure~\ref{fig:diff_target} presents UAPs trained with the \emph{car} and \emph{person} classes as the target class, where we can see that the patterns created seem to consist of thousands of tiny objects belonging to the target class.
+For the non-targeted version of our attack, the UAP mainly adds \textit{person} and \textit{chair} class predictions.
+We assume that this has to do with the fact that the model is pretrained on the COCO-MS dataset~\cite{lin2014microsoft} in which `person' is the most common class and `chair' is the third most common target class in the training set.

-It is also interesting to see that the UAP adds a different target class in different areas in the image.
-In Figure~\ref{fig:2typesofpredictions} we can see that the perturbation mainly adds \textit{person} predictions in the bottom area of the image (where there usually would be a street) and mainly adds \textit{chair} predictions in the top area of the image (where the sky usually is).

-\paragraph{Mitigation.} One possible mitigation against the \name attack is to limit the image's processing time.
-If the processing time is longer than a predefined threshold, the system interrupts the detection process.
-This mitigation can bound the system's latency time, but it actually serves the attacker's purpose, harming the availability of the system.
-Another approach would be to bound the number of candidates passed to the NMS stage; however, this also serves a different purpose of the attacker, compromising the integrity of the model.
-Therefore, it might not be an appropriate solution for real-time systems such as an autonomous vehicle's object detection system, since interrupting the detection process every several frames might have severe consequences, endangering the car's drivers and passengers, pedestrians, and other drivers on the road.

-A complementary approach for defending against the \name attack should focus on real-time detection of the attack and eliminating the "phantom" objects.
+\textbf{Mitigation.} One possible mitigation against our attack is to limit the image's processing time.
+In this case, if the processing time is over a predefined threshold, the system will interrupt the detection process.
+While this mitigation can bound the system's latency time, it actually serves the attacker's purpose -- harming the availability of the system.
+Another approach would be to limit the number of candidates passed to the NMS; however this may also serve the purposes of the attacker by compromising the model's integrity.
+Hence, the suggested mitigation might not be an appropriate solution for real-time systems such as the OD systems of autonomous vehicles, since interrupting the detection process every few frames could have serious consequences, endangering the car's driver and passengers, pedestrians, and other drivers on the road.
+A more effective mitigation should focus on real-time detection of the attack and the elimination of the ``phantom" objects.